Getting Started

 Compilation

-The first compile of a new script takes a couple of seconds; after that, ConjureDSP caches the compiled WebAssembly by the SHA256 of your source code, so re-running the same script is instant.
+Python scripts run immediately when you save.
+Rust code is compiled on save by a bundled standalone Rust compiler that ships inside the plugin — no cargo install step, no system Rust toolchain, and no network round-trip.
+The first compile of a new script takes a couple of seconds; after that, ConjureDSP caches the compiled binary by the SHA256 of your source, so re-running the same script is instant.
 Editing the script triggers a recompile only for the changed version, leaving the cache for previous versions intact.

 Installing Packages and Crates